bmellinger11/ideaMetabolism/README.md

 2.  **Graph RAG**: The system embeds the Problem and retrieves semantically similar "Context Ideas" from the graph.
 3.  **Evaluation**: An Evaluator Agent scores new ideas on Novelty, Feasibility, and Surprise relative to the retrieved context.
 4.  **Linking**: The system identifies and creates semantic edges between new and existing ideas.
-5.  **Evolution**: The system identifies the "Most Novel" and "Most Feasible" ideas in the batch and synthesizes a "Child Idea" that attempts to maximize both traits.
+5.  **Evolution**: The system identifies the "Most Novel" and "Most Feasible" ideas in the batch (plus relevant historical ideas) and synthesizes a "Child Idea" that attempts to maximize both traits.
 This child is then evaluated and stored with `DERIVED_FROM` lineage edges.

 ## Setup & Usage